+Sarah (Sally) was the eldest daughter, living unmarried with her parents and after their death, with her sister Jane and family.
 On the 1901 census, living at 134 Chapel Street, she is described as ‘crippled from birth’.
 She died in that street in April 1907, aged 70.

 - Isaac, who became a schoolmaster.

 For a short time, younger son Isaac was a master at Ilkeston British School before he left the town in about 1857 to go to Oakhill in Somerset serving in the same capacity at the British School there.
-After his move he initially lodged with carpenter George James and family and in 1867 married his host’s only daughter Elizabeth — who may at one time have been his pupil.
+After his move he initially lodged with carpenter George James and family and in 1867 married his host’s only daughter Elizabeth -- who may at one time have been his pupil.

 In 1871 Isaac lost his first child Eva Mary to bronchitis and 12 days later his mother Ann.

 In September 1877 Isaac was presented with a gift by members of the Oakhill Cricket Club, of which he was the founder and to which he had contributed a distinguished service of 20 years... “a very handsome silver lever watch with crystal glass, compensation balance, adjusted to heat and cold, fully jewelled, with a gold albert chain, curb pattern with green stone pendant mounted in gold” and inscribed on the inner case.